"Most people do not listen with the intent to understand; they listen with the intent to reply."

-Here's the key takeaway: As long as you stay in your role as financial advisor, talking about politics could be helpful and supportive to your clients, and beneficial to your relationship.
+Here's the key takeaway: As long as you stay in your role as a financial professional, talking about politics could be helpful and supportive to your clients, and beneficial to your relationship.

 By "stay in your role," I mean this: your role is to listen, connect and develop an effective financial plan with your client during the certainties, and uncertainties, of life.
 Given this, talking about politics with clients is not about having a debate.
-It's about listening for what this conversation means to them in terms of both financial advising and their lives.
+It's about listening for what this conversation means to them.

 I'm sure we can all agree, no matter our politics, that we are in a time of uncertainty.
 Sensitive listening, connection and attuned guidance, rather than debate, is a rarity and would likely be welcome by clients, regardless of political views.

 While I am not suggesting to initiate political conversations, I am saying that when your clients bring up politics, it is invaluable to be prepared to speak about it in a thoughtful, sensitive, and productive way.
 You work in a business where you have trusted, close and social relationships with clients.
 Together, you talk about all kinds of things.
 In fact, you encourage clients to talk about the most personal of issues.
 Since politics is the topic on the minds of many clients, it could be awkward or even odd to cut off this ever-present topic.

 If you immediately shift away from political conversations, even with the best of intentions, you might in fact be creating just the problems you're trying to avoid:

 - You could distance yourself from your clients.
 They might sense you don't want to discuss something important they have brought up.
 This could make them feel disconnected, awkward or even embarrassed for raising it.
 They may begin to wonder how safe it is to bring up other difficult issues, thus creating distance in your overall relationship.